RefineDevelopment/TablistAPI/README.md

 ```

 ## Usage
 It requires PacketEvents to be shaded in the plugin you are using this with.
+Please relocate Packet Events
+according to their guide in their [wiki guide](https://github.com/retrooper/packetevents/wiki/Shading-PacketEvents)

 I recommend registering tablist after any other scoreboard related API is registered because
 those APIs sometimes assign or override the player's scoreboard, which would be problematic here.